Irish Army: Beginning of the Army

-The Defence Forces, including the Army, trace their origins to the Irish Republican Army (IRA), the guerrilla organisation that fought British government forces during the Irish War of Independence.
-In February 1922, the Provisional Government began to recruit volunteers into the new National Army.
+The Army has its origins in the Irish Volunteers, a nationalist militia formed in 1913.
+The Volunteers launched the Easter Rising in April 1916.
+By 1919, the Volunteers became known as the Irish Republican Army (IRA) and fought the British government forces during the Irish War of Independence.
+The Provisional Government was set up on 16 January 1922 to assume power during the handover to the new Irish Free State and withdrawal of British forces, and established the new National Army.

-The Provisional Government was set up on 16 January 1922 to assume power in the new Irish Free State.
 On 31 January 1922, a former IRA unit (the Dublin Guard) assumed its new role as the first unit of the new National Army and took over Beggars Bush Barracks, the first British barracks to be handed to the new Irish Free State.
 The National Army's first Commander-in-Chief, Michael Collins, envisaged the new Army being built around the pre-existing IRA, but over half of this organisation rejected the compromises required by the Anglo-Irish Treaty which established the Irish Free State, and favoured upholding the revolutionary Irish Republic which had been established in 1919.

-As such, from January 1922 until late June and the outbreak of the Irish Civil War, there existed two antagonistic armed forces: the National Army, built from a nucleus of pro-Treaty IRA units, and armed and paid by the Provisional Government; and the anti-Treaty IRA who refused to accept the legitimacy of the new state.
+As such, from January 1922 until late June and the outbreak of the Irish Civil War, there existed two antagonistic armed forces: the National Army, built from a nucleus of pro-Treaty IRA units, and armed and paid by the Provisional Government; and the anti-Treaty IRA, which refused to accept the legitimacy of the new state.
 Both forces continued to use the Irish-language title Óglaigh na hÉireann, which had previously been used by both the original IRA and its predecessor, the Irish Volunteers of the mid-1910s.
 In July 1922, Dáil Éireann authorised raising a force of 35,000 men; by May 1923 this had grown to 58,000.
 The National Army lacked the expertise necessary to train a force of that size, such that approximately one-fifth of its officers and half of its soldiers were Irish ex-servicemen of the British Army, who brought considerable experience to it.